khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 of the great majority of scholars and it is the saying of Abū Ḥanīfah, al-Shāfiʿī, and Aḥmad. [_Al-Mughnī_ (1/193) and _Fiqh al-Awzāʿī_, 1/56].

-63. And the proof for this is what is established from Abū Hurayrah !p[him], who said, “The Emissary of Allāh BPBUH said, ‘If one of you feels something in his stomach and he isn't sure did anything (wind) come out of it or not---then let him not leave the mosque until he hears a sound or finds a smell.’”
+63. And the proof for this is what is established from Abū Hurayrah BP_HIM, who said, “The Emissary of Allāh BPBUH said, ‘If one of you feels something in his stomach and he isn't sure did anything (wind) come out of it or not---then let him not leave the mosque until he hears a sound or finds a smell.’”